CubicLu/gh-pabau/README.md

 - auth to prisma
 - storing jwt token for hasura in nextjs httponly cookie
 - nestjs needs a typed hasura service that we can call
+- on `yarn dev`, we need to detect the OS and execute dev:linux or dev:windows
+- we use wait-for but it's buggy, we need to wait for a curl to succeed with a magic response string.

 ## bridge-proxy (PDS)